 By the middle of June, the wild strawberries are ready for picking.
 These tiny, tiny berries make the best jam.
 Strawberries are quickly followed by blueberries and raspberries.
 The naturalists include opportunities to pick these beauties.
 Of course, the Kerfoot family has their “secret” spots they are willing to share with you.
 Many of them are easy to get to.
 Get some pails from the kitchen and take off.
 Children are especially good eaters when picking wild berries.
 Usually there are enough to bring back to put on cereal or ice cream the next day.
 Sue always says that when she sits down to her first big bowl of wild raspberries (after seeing 1 cup sold in the grocery store for $3.00), she knows that she is a rich person.

 July and August are filled with warm, lazy summer days.
 Our guests are happy to have no schedule in their lives.
 It’s time for Mom to sit by the beach and watch the kids play.
 Everyone will have fun getting to know other guests at the beach.
 Dad may go fishing alone or with a guide.
 The joy of just being on the lake is as great as catching fish.
 On these warm days the water seems to beckon us all.
 Mallards are around in case you feel the urge to put out some corn.
-The staff has a night crawler or two to try for some of those fish lurking under the dock.
+The staff has a night crawler or two for the kids to us in trying for some of those fish lurking under the dock.
 After dinner, the dock is a perfect place to watch the glowing sun sink into the west.

 Unofficially, fall starts at Gunflint right after Labor Day.
 Kids are back in school so most of our guests are adults.
 They are all here for that last chance of the year to enjoy just being in the woods.
 Fall color starts early as the wildflowers along the road turn and the maples burst into red.
 As the fall moves one will see the yellows come out in poplar, birch, ash, and tamarack.
 Eventually our forest is a riot of yellows and reds against the constant background of green pines.
 Some days it almost takes your breath away.
 Because of her walks with Tucker, Eva will be able to tell you where the color is at its best.
 On one of these calm sunny days, you may want to paddle down into one of Gunflint’s bays to absorb the surrounding color.
 If you are really lucky, a loon will glide by your canoe and call hello to you.